PragmaticFlow/NBomber.Docs/docs/cluster/run-cluster-json.md

 For a simple setup, the JSON config contains an `AutoCluster` section. **With this config, the Coordinator is chosen automatically via leader election** — you don't assign roles manually.
 It's the recommended starting point since it fits the majority of load tests.

-This is a basic example for a cluster with two nodes (Coordinator + 1 Agent):
+This is a basic example for a cluster with two nodes (Coordinator + 1 Agent).
+In the follwoing example the Coordinator runs no scenarios and acts purely as an orchestrator (collecting metrics from all Agents and evaluating thresholds), while the Agents run the load.
+This is the recommended default, since an idle Coordinator won't distort your results.
+If you do want the Coordinator to run scenarios, see [Running scenarios on the Coordinator](#running-scenarios-on-the-coordinator) below.

 ```json title="autocluster-config.json"
 {